bids-standard/bids-specification/src/99-appendices/10-qmri.md

 can serve as a basis to derive various qMRI applications by changes to the acquisition sequence (e.g. readout) type or varying additional scan parameters.

-If such a inheritance relationship is applicable between an already existing `grouping suffix` and a new qMRI application to be included in the specification, the inheritor qMRI method MUST be listed in the table below instead of introducing a new `grouping suffix`.
+If such an inheritance relationship is applicable between an already existing `grouping suffix` and a new qMRI application to be included in the specification, the inheritor qMRI method MUST be listed in the table below instead of introducing a new `grouping suffix`.
 This approach: